 And so on.
 I could over-egg this particular Hungarian pudding (Maglyarakas, for example.
 It’s a rich version of bread and butter pudding, apparently quite a delicacy over in central Europe) but I don’t have the energy.
 Crowds and a lack of snacks have worn me out.

 I’m doing these because I’m trying to get rid of those bits of skin that flop about whenever I raise my arms above a 45˚ angle.
-These are very inconvenient, because it means I can’t point properly at anything when I’m wearing a sleeveless dress without these fleshy flaps swaying in a distractingly unattractive way.
+These are very inconvenient, because it means I can’t point properly at anything when I’m wearing a sleeveless top without these fleshy flaps swaying in a distractingly unattractive way.

-Where these unwanted accessories came from, I really don’t know.
 I’m sure my arms used to be quite firm.
 Either they must have been full of fat, or full of muscle, and I don’t think it was the latter because I would have looked like a pumped-up Madonna.

 So it must have been fat, although where has that fat gone?
 It’s hasn’t crept down to my forearms, so it must have worked its way up to my jowels.
 That’s the only explanation I can think of.